 In this blog, we'll summarize the Direct Purchase Strategy.
-The complete guide can be downloaded here.
+Download the complete Real Estate IRA guide.

 Direct purchase is when you buy a property using only money in your self- directed IRA, with your IRA paying all cash for the investment.
 This is the simplest and quickest way to fund a purchase.

 We always recommend that you open and fund your account as soon as you have an investment in mind, to avoid delays in your transaction.

 Once your account is funded, you can make an offer in the name of the IRA.
 To make an offer, you need to complete a real estate or property purchase agreement in the name of the IRA.

 Here is how the “buyer” or “offer from” on the agreement should read:

 IRAR FBO John Doe, Account #12345